sam-w-yellin/volatile-int-blog/content/posts/crunch-intro/index.md

 3. Floating Point (F32, D64)
 4. String<MaxSize>
 5. Bool
+6. Enums
-6. Array<MaxCount, Type>
+7. Array<MaxCount, Type>
-7. Map<MaxCount, Key, Value>
+8. Map<MaxCount, Key, Value>
-8. User-defined messages
+9. User-defined messages

 ### Field Accessors
 Building in validation means we need to establish a reasonable interface and be clear when the validators run.
 We want the following behavior: